Search: 8434 results

 Verse ConceptsHardened HeartsLack Of DiscernmentHeart, Fallen And RedeemedIndifferenceInsensibilityDullnessNature Of The HeartRefusing To HearNot Seeing Spiritual ThingsBeing Without UnderstandingFeelingGod Heals

-[ having said this, the Jews went out, warmly debating it among themselves.]
+And he having said this, the Jews went away, having great reasoning among themselves.

 Verse ConceptsDisputes